smdevesa/TPE-PI/README.md

 If you want to use both programs you can compile them together with Makefile with:
 `make all`

+---

 ## Files and directories

-### /TPE-PI/
+### - /TPE-PI/

+Main directory of the project.

-#### - Makefile
+  - Makefile:
   This file is used to generate executables for NYC and MON programs.

-### /TPE-PI/adt/
+### - /TPE-PI/adt/

+Directory with the files of the ADTs used as backend.

-#### - stationsADT.h
+  - stationsADT.h:
   This ADT contract shows the functions used to create a stations of bicycles and add the rides from one station to another one.
   Also, it shows the struct and functions used for each of the queries created.

-#### - stationsADT.c
+  - stationsADT.c:
   Source code with structure of stationsADT, auxiliar and main functions.

-### /TPE-PI/lib/
+### - /TPE-PI/lib/

+  Directory with libraries of frontend.

-#### - frontLib.h
+  - frontLib.h:
   This header shows frontend functions for bikeSharingMON.c and bikeSharingNYC.c.
   Also it includes all the constants for each one of the fields of the output files.

-#### - frontLib.c
+  - frontLib.c:
   Source code of frontLib functions.

-#### - htmlTable.h
+  - htmlTable.h:
   This header shows backend functions that create the .html output files for queries.

-#### - htmlTable.c
+  - htmlTable.c:
   Source code for htmlTable library.

-### /TPE-PI/mon/
+### - /TPE-PI/mon/

+  Directory with Montreal program source code.
+This is where the executable will generate after compiling with Make.

-#### - bikeSharingMON.c
+  - bikeSharingMON.c:
   This code creates the .csv and .html files for each query for the city of Montreal, Canada.

-### /TPE-PI/nyc/
+### - /TPE-PI/nyc/

+  Directory with Montreal program source code.
+This is where the executable will generate after compiling with Make.

-#### - bikeSharingNYC.c
+  - bikeSharingNYC.c:
   This code creates the .csv and .html files for each query for the city of New York, United States.

-##
+---